vae371/friends/README.md

 # hangman
-hangman game implemented by Dropwizard and JQuery
+hangman game implemented with Dropwizard and JQuery

 For the html, css and hangman image, I used and modified templates from codePen